 Traditionally there were always three Godparents (two men for

-Can we use a video?
-We do allow you to use a video during the part of the service when the baptism takes place but we have some rules to
+we use a video?
+We do allow you to use a video during

 How many children are baptised at each service?
 We

-try to ensure there are a maximum of two families at each service.
+try to ensure that the children of one family only are baptised at each service.